Items to declare

 - Plants or plant products – fruit, flowers, seeds, bulbs, wood, bark, leaves, nuts, vegetables, parts of plants, fungi, cane, bamboo or straw, including for religious offerings or medicinal use.

-- Other biosecurity risk items – including animal medicines, biological cultures, organisms, soil or water.
+- Other biosecurity risk items – including animal medicines, herbal medicines, biological cultures, organisms, soil or water.

 - Equipment used with animals, plants or water – including for gardening, beekeeping, fishing, water sport or diving activities.